firemov01/order_videos/README.md

 If you record your classes you can use this python script to sort each video separately into different folders.

-This script was made in python 3.7.
+This script was made in Python 3.7.

 1. You have to modify Orar.txt according to the following model:
   **DAY(WEEK_StartHour:EndHour_ClassName-WEEK_StartHour:EndHour_ClassName(**